AcelisWeaven/AbyssExplorer/README.md

 I don't have much free time for this project, but if you're looking to contribute, here are some features I didn't have time to implement:
 - make the UI translatable in every language
-- find a way to pack the item icons during the build, to ease maintenance